chenwang57/PFNet/README.md

 ### Train Details
 Before training this model, make sure the two following settings are modified in `run.py`:

+    MODE = 'train'
     DATASET = 'LondonHW'        # LondonHW or ManchesterHW DURATION = 60

 where DURATION is the constant of the forecasting horizon, such as 15, 30, 60.
+After that, you can run `python run.py` to start training PFNet.
+The result will generate in experiments folder, including tensorboard-logs folder, best model parameters, the result of prediction, ground truth, and the running log file.

 ### Test Details